1 - Data Pre Processing

 Data Leakage

-⭐️ Occurs when information ℹ️ NOT available at inference time is used during training 🏃♂️, leading to good training performance, but poor real‑world 🌎 performance.
+⭐️ Occurs when a model is trained using data that would not be available during real-world predictions, leading to good training performance, but poor real‑world 🌎 performance.

 Target Leakage

-⭐️ Including features that are only available after the event we are trying to predict.
+• ❌ Wrong: Include features that are only available after the event we are trying to predict and are proxy for the target.

 End of Section